 To submit a claim, call 1 (888) 320-9961.
 You must file a report within 20 days after the incident.
 You’ll then receive a claim form.
 Send back the claim form with any supporting documents within 90 days of the incident.

-Chase Sapphire Reserve travel insurance includes $1 million in travel accident insurance, $10,000 in coverage for cancelled trips, and up to $3,000 for lost luggage.
-Sapphire Reserve travel insurance also covers trip delays, emergency medical and dental expenses, and delayed luggage.
+Chase Sapphire Reserve travel insurance includes $1 million in travel accident insurance and $20,000 in coverage for cancelled or interrupted trips.
+There’s also up to $3,000 per passenger for lost luggage, plus coverage for trip delays, emergency medical and dental expenses, and delayed luggage.
 The Sapphire Reserve card has the most travel insurance of any credit card on the market as a result.… read full answer

 Chase Sapphire Reserve travel insurance is free.
 It covers you and immediate family members on the same reservation from the time you leave on a trip until you return.
-You must pay for at least part of your travel with the Sapphire Reserve card or Chase rewards points.
-Then, you’ll need to file a claim within 20-60 days of the incident.
+You must pay for at least part of your travel with the Sapphire Reserve card or Chase rewards points to be eligible.

-Travel accident insurance pays up to $1 million for death or serious injuries during transit.
+Travel accident insurance: This benefit pays up to $1 million for death or serious injuries during transit.
 There’s also up to $100,000 in coverage for the duration of your trip, not just during transit.
-Insurance does not cover some situations such as death due to pregnancy or bacterial/viral infection.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.